JanHerca/urantiapedia/output/wikijs/en/article/Claude_Flibotte/Le_plan_de_survie_2.md

 >
 > 8. Is *unselfishness—*the spirit of self-forgetfulness—desirable?
 Then must mortal man live face to face with the incessant clamoring of an inescapable self for recognition and honor.
 Man could not dynamically choose the divine life if there were no self-life to forsake.
 Man could never lay saving hold on righteousness if there were no potential evil to exalt and differentiate the good by contrast.
 >
 > 9. Is *pleasure—*the satisfaction of happiness—desirable?
 Then must man live in a world where the alternative of pain and the likelihood of suffering are ever-present experiential possibilities.”
-[LU 3:5.5-14](/fr/The_Urantia_Book/3#p5_14)
+[UB 3:5.5-14](/en/The_Urantia_Book/3#p5_14)

 > The creatures of Havona are naturally brave, but they are not courageous in the human sense.
 They are innately kind and considerate, but hardly altruistic in the human way.
 They are expectant of a pleasant future, but not hopeful in the exquisite manner of the trusting mortal of the uncertain evolutionary spheres.
 They have faith in the stability of the universe, but they are utter strangers to that saving faith whereby mortal man climbs from the status of an animal up to the portals of Paradise.
 They love the truth, but they know nothing of its soul-saving qualities.
 They are idealists, but they were born that way; they are wholly ignorant of the ecstasy of becoming such by exhilarating choice.
 They are loyal, but they have never experienced the thrill of wholehearted and intelligent devotion to duty in the face of temptation to default.
 They are unselfish, but they never gained such levels of experience by the magnificent conquest of a belligerent self.
 They enjoy pleasure, but they do not comprehend the sweetness of the pleasure escape from the pain potential. (<a id="a83_1083"></a>[UB 3:5.17](/en/The_Urantia_Book/3#p5_17))